ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

+---

-It is important to mention, that **the `ReceiveReply` is a blocking call**.
-The reply is provided only when the request is fully processed in VPP which may take some time (order milliseconds), depending on the request.
+It is worth noting that the `ReceiveReply` is a blocking call.
+VPP will return the reply, only after it has fully processed the request.
+This could take up to (order milliseconds), depending on the request.

-The reply message always provides us with the reply value called `Retval`.
+The reply message always provides you with a reply value called `Retval`.
 It contains a return code in case something went wrong with the API call.
-It is not required to inspect separately since in such a case the call always returns error.
+You do not need to inspect the `Retval` separately.
+This is because the call will always return an error.

 There can be other useful data in the reply.
-In our case, the useful data is represented by the interface index generated within VPP.
-This is used as a unique identifier for the interface just created.
+The interface index generated within VPP is considered useful data.
+The interface index is a unique identifier for the interface that was just created.

+---

-Add code to print the index of our loopback:
+Add code to print the index of your loopback:
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{